-The success of the Peugeot 2008 DKR race machine in the 2016 Dakar event has prompted some off-road enthusiasts to suggest that there may be a place for a 2WD to challenge the accepted ability of a 4WD for off-road touring.
+The success of the Peugeot 2008 DKR race machine in two Dakar events has prompted some off-road enthusiasts to suggest that there may be a place for a 2WD to challenge the accepted ability of a 4WD for off-road touring.
 It’s not that simple.

 For a start, racing vehicles are always built as lightly as possible, because the only payload capacity they need is for two crew, a couple of mounted spare tyres and enough fuel.

 Peugeot hasn’t published an all-up weight figure for the DKR race vehicle, but it’s certainly a lot less than that of a loaded bush-touring vehicle

 In the case of the Dakar event there are also important concessions granted to 2WD vehicles, compared with 4WD entrants.
 Peugeot Sport was able to fit the DKR with suspension offering way more wheel travel: 460mm, compared with only 250mm for 4WD competitors.

 Larger wheels and tyres are also permitted, along with a tyre-inflation system that allowed the 2008 DKR machines to vary tyre pressures on the move.